propfeds/L-systems-renderer/README.md

 Be sure to back it up to another save before updating, and in case it's corrupted, please contact me.
 From now on, there's also an option to export the internal state in the theory menu, so please back it up.

-## Installation

-Current version: 0.21.1

-Navigate to [`renderer.js`](./renderer.js) and click on `Raw`.
-You will be delivered to this theory's raw code.
-Copy the page's URL.

-Then, access the custom theory panel within the game (unlocked after finishing T9, the last theory) then enter the picking menu.
-Press the `+` symbol and paste the URL in.

 ## Screenshots